barebox/barebox/Documentation/boards/garz-fricke.rst

 This board comes with Flash-N-Go.
 It boots from the internal eMMC boot0 partition.
 To put barebox on this board boot the system up in the Flash-N-Go system by holding the user button pressed during startup.
 The barebox image can be transferred via network or any other medium the Santaro supports.
-You can backup the original bootloader
+You can back up the original bootloader
 with:

 .. code-block:: sh